kyr0/clientside-search/README.md

 - ✅ _Full-Text Search_: Provides the ability to perform a comprehensive text-based search over a large collection of documents.
 - ✅ _Multilingual Support_: Supports multiple languages for indexing and searching documents and automatic language detection for input text.
-- ✅ _Text Processing_: Includes text transformation operations like converting to lower case, splitting by words, stemming, and stopword removal.
+- ✅ _Text Processing_: Includes text transformation operations like converting to lower case, splitting by words, snowball stemming (Dr. Martin Porter), and stopword removal.
 - ✅ _Document Indexing_: Allows adding of documents to the index along with metadata to make them searchable.
   Document Removal: Provides functionality to remove a specific document from the index based on its ID.
 - ✅ _Search Query Processing_: Processes search queries in the same way as document text to ensure a consistent matching algorithm.